-Upon completion of BMCA, if the TSN AF (or NEF) has subscribed for the BMCA result reports, and if the NW-TT determines that the result of the BMCA has change (which may cause the (g)PTP grandmaster must be activated or deactivated in DS-TT(s)), NW-TT reports the BMCA result to TSN AF using BMIC signaling.
+Upon completion of BMCA, if the TSN AF (or NEF) has subscribed for the BMCA result reports, and if the NW-TT determines that the result of the BMCA has changed (which may cause the (g)PTP grandmaster must be activated or deactivated in DS-TT(s)), NW-TT reports the BMCA result to TSN AF using BMIC signaling.
 Based on this, TSN AF configures the port states in DS-TT(s) using PMIC signaling.
-If TSN AF is not deployed then NEF terminates PMIC and BMIC signaling, i.e. NEF receives the BMCA result from NW-TT and configures configures the port states in DS-TT using PMIC signaling.
+If TSN AF is not deployed then NEF terminates PMIC and BMIC signaling, i.e. NEF receives the BMCA result from NW-TT and configures the port states in DS-TT using PMIC signaling.

 NOTE 2: NEF terminating BMIC/PMIC signaling does not have any impact on PCF/SMF as existing Rel-16 functionality is reused for this.

 Port states of NW-TT ports are configured locally by NW-TT based on the BCMA result.
 When a DS-TT configured to Master role receives Announce messages from the NW-TT via 5GS user plane, it increases the stepsRemoved field of the Announce messages with one, replaces the value of sourcePortIdentity field of Sync/Announce messages with its portIdentity, and runs the PortAnnounceTransmit state machine to send Announce messages to a node outside the 5GS.
-When DS-TT port configured to Passive role receives a Sync message from outside of 5GS, it discards the message..
+When DS-TT port configured to Passive role receives a Sync message from outside of 5GS, it discards the message.
+When DS-TT port configured to Passive role receives an Announce message from outside of 5GS, it forwards it to NW-TT.
 If the NW-TT time outs to receive Announce message from the Slave port in DS-TT or NW-TT and has available Passive port(s) in DS-TT or NW-TT, the NW-TT selects a Passive as new Slave port and update port state(s).

 Method 2b: